RWTH-EBC/AixCaliBuHA/examples/docs/e3_verbose_sensitivity_analysis_example.md

       [c.name for c in merged_calibration_classes])
 ```

-For our verbose sensitivity analysis, we want all classes to have
+In our detailed sensitivity analysis, it is essential for all classes to share
-the same tuner-parameters.
-This comes so that we can use the same simulations
+identical tuner parameters.
+This ensures that we can employ the same set of
-for the sensitivity analysis of different calibration classes.
+simulations for assessing sensitivity across various calibration classes.
-But the last class of example B has different tuner parameters, so we reset
+However, the final class in example B deviates in tuner parameters; hence, we
-them to the tuner parameters of the other classes.
+reset them to align with the tuner parameters of the other classes.

 ```python
 if example == 'B':